 Be courteous and professional

-Make it a point to thank everyone you worked with.
-And I’m not just talking about your CD.
+Make it a point to thank everyone you worked with — and I’m not just talking about your Creative Director.
 Take the time to thank those who worked beside you, those you may have directed, and even the receptionist.
 Ending a contract job on a positive note demonstrates that you’re professional, respectful and a team player.
 This way you’ll be remembered as a likeable, professional person who was also easy to work with.
 So if anything comes up, you’re bound to make the list of people they’d want to re-hire.

 According to Forbes, losing touch with colleagues from a previous job, whether it was a part-time, full-time or a contract job is the last thing you should do if you’re serious about your career.